 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 Bask Bank is best known as the bank that offers an innovative savings account that earns American Airlines AAdvantage® miles.
-Now, Bask Bank is expanding to offer a more traditional account: the Bask Interest Savings Account.
+But in December 2021, Bask Bank expanded to offer a more traditional account: the Bask Interest Savings Account.

-We are still huge fans of earning airline miles instead of earning interest on savings.
-However, this new savings account gives you an easy way to diversify and earn cash interest on a portion of your savings.
-If you get both types of Bask Bank Savings Accounts, you’ll be able to quickly adjust your balances to get the ideal mix of miles and cash for your travel goals.
+We are still fans of earning airline miles from savings.
+However, this savings account gives you an easy way to diversify and earn cash interest on a portion of your savings.
+If you get both types of Bask Bank Savings Accounts, you can quickly adjust your balances to get the ideal mix of miles and cash for your travel goals.

-Here’s what you should know about Bask Bank’s new Interest Savings Account—and why everyone who has a Bask Mileage Savings Account that earns AAdvantage® miles should consider signing up.
+Here’s what you should know about Bask Bank’s Interest Savings Account — and why everyone who has a Bask Mileage Savings Account that earns AAdvantage® miles should at least consider signing up.

 - How the Bask Mileage Savings Account Works

-- How You Can Get the New Bask Interest Savings Account
+- How You Can Get the Bask Interest Savings Account

 - Reasons to Earn Interest in Addition to AAdvantage® Miles